-One of Columbo’s most enduring traits is his tenacity and his fearlessness when bringing down killers, regardless of their wealth, connections or social status.
+One of Columbo’s most enduring traits is his tenacity and fearlessness when bringing down killers, regardless of their wealth, connections or social status.

 He’s gone toe-to-toe with – and bested – some of the greatest criminal minds of his generation.
 But beyond that, he’s also brought down some of America’s highest profile and most-loved personalities.
 How these are portrayed on screen is thrilling enough for most.
 But imagine if it was real!

 Let’s be honest, some of the crimes Columbo cracked would’ve been headline news across the civilised world.
-And that got me thinking about which of his cases would have caused the greatest stir in his homeland and beyond.
-And we’re not talking minor stirs here (accepting that some US housewives might have been saddened at Dexter Paris’s cookery show going off air), but those that would have stunned entire nations.
+And that got me thinking about which of his cases would have caused the greatest commotion in his homeland and beyond.
+And we’re not talking minor stirs here (accepting that some US housewives might have been saddened at Dexter Paris’s cookery show going off air), but those that would have stunned entire nations!

-“He’s gone toe-to-toe with some of the greatest criminal minds of his generation.”
+Columbo has gone toe-to-toe with some of the greatest criminal minds of his generation.

 Given that Columbo solved crimes committed by film directors, politicians, high ranking police officials, TV stars, best-selling authors and more, this shabby, unassuming little figure would have caused more collective astonishment than any other policeman in history.
 And here are the cases I think would have had the most shock value for the masses, in no particular order (apart from the last three)…